-The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 10% of general fund expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy is recorded in the financial statements as a part of unassigned fund balance.
+The board of directors has established a board policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall have a goal to maintain a minimum fund balance at the end of each fiscal year of 9% of that year's expenditures.

-NOTE 12: DEFINED CONTRIBUTION PENSION AND OPEB PLANS
+NOTE 11: DEFINED CONTRIBUTION PENSION AND OPEB PLANS